Mamdasn/comparing-numba-less-and-numba-flavored-version/README.md

 ## Reproducing the results
 This is just a showcase, but if you want to check its authenticity, firstly you need to download and extract both versions of numba-less and numba-flavord and follow instructions.
 Firstly, run this command in a terminal `pip install -e im2dhist-0.1.0.9/. &> /dev/null; pip install -e im2dhisteq-0.0.2/. &> /dev/null` to install the numba-less version.
-After running the bellow code, enter this command in a terminal to install the numba-flavored version: `pip install -e im2dhist &> /dev/null; pip install -e im2dhisteq &> /dev/null` and run the bellow code again.
+After running the bellow code in a jupyter-notebook , enter this command in a terminal to install the numba-flavored version: `pip install -e im2dhist &> /dev/null; pip install -e im2dhisteq &> /dev/null` and run the bellow code again.

 ```python
 import numpy as np